HelpGiveThanks/HGTconfiguration/README.md

  ```
 1. Paste the copied code into the config.php right below line 1 = ```<?php if (!defined('APPLICATION')) exit();```
 (do make a space or two before and after the pasted code (less crowded)).
+1. Click the 'Save Changes' button.
+1. Open a new browser tab and type in your forum url to see if the question button has been added.
+If not, closely check to make sure copied and pasted all the required code, and saved the file.
-1. Click the 'Save Changes' button and then the 'Close' button.
+1. Return to the cPanel's File Manager tab and click the file's 'Close' button.

-#####L. CAUTION: Enable FirstLastName plugin if your forum is for only people you know and trust.
+#####N. CAUTION: Enable FirstLastName plugin if your forum is for only people you know and trust.

 1. In your cPanel File Manager, open your your Vanilla's .../plugins/CAUTION/ folder.
 1. Click on the FirstLastNames folder to select it.